Enforcement Highlights June 2012

 Enforcement Results as of the Date of This Summary

-- HHS / OCR has investigated and resolved over 8,756 cases by requiring changes in privacy practices and other corrective actions by the covered entities.
+- HHS / OCR has investigated and resolved over 16,708 cases by requiring changes in privacy practices and other corrective actions by the covered entities.
 Corrective actions obtained by HHS from these entities have resulted in change that is systemic and that affects all the individuals they serve.
-HHS has successfully enforced the Privacy Rule by applying corrective measures in all cases where an investigation indicates noncompliance by the covered entity.
+HHS has successfully enforced the HIPAA Rules by applying corrective measures in all cases where an investigation indicates noncompliance by the covered entity.
 OCR has investigated complaints against many different types of entities including: national pharmacy chains, major medical centers, group health plans, hospital chains, and small provider offices.

-- In the rest of our completed cases (25,803), HHS determined that the complaint did not present an eligible case for enforcement of the Privacy Rule.
+- In the rest of our completed cases (40,238) HHS determined that the complaint did not present an eligible case for enforcement.
 These include cases in which:

-- OCR lacks jurisdiction under HIPAA – such as a complaint alleging a violation prior to the compliance date or alleging a violation by an entity not covered by the Privacy Rule;
+- OCR lacks jurisdiction under HIPAA – such as a complaint alleging a violation prior to the compliance date or alleging a violation by an entity not covered by HIPAA;

-- the activity described does not violate the Rule – such as when the covered entity has disclosed protected health information in circumstances in which the Rule permits such a disclosure.
+- the activity described does not violate the Rules – such as when the covered entity has disclosed protected health information in circumstances in which the Rules permits such a disclosure.

-- In summary, since the compliance date in April 2003, HHS has received over 44,911 HIPAA Privacy complaints.
-We have resolved over eighty percent of complaints received (over 38,928): through investigation and enforcement (over 8,756); through investigation and finding no violation (4,369); and through closure of cases that were not eligible for enforcement (25,803).
+- In summary, since the compliance date in April 2003, HHS has received over 71,849 HIPAA complaints.
+We have resolved ninety-one percent of complaints received (over 65,460): through investigation and enforcement (over 16,708); through investigation and finding no violation (8,514); and through closure of cases that were not eligible for enforcement (40,238).